Zirak/jsh/README.md

 functionality is the `Runtime.Evaluate` message, the core we're trying to wrap, how the console works.
 There are lots of nooks and crannies.

-All `Runtime.evaluate` calls funnel down to `WebInspector.evaluateLikeABoss`, which is declared in `common/WebInspector.js`.
+All `Runtime.evaluate` calls funnel down to `jsh.evaluateLikeABoss`, which is declared in `jsh.js`.
 So far it's pathetic, I know.
 Don't look at me.

 ## License